CarnegieHall/webarchiving/webarchivingprimer.md

 Web content is very vulnerable to loss.
 Carnegie Hall is attempting to address this by building a web archiving strategy based with its [web archiving workplan](https://carnegiehall.github.io/webarchiving/workplan.html)

+## What are Carnegie Hall's web archiving goals?
+What needs are being met by web archive capture of sites?

+Representation of web-based output from an individual or organization

+Build in sustainability factors into creation - start preservation process at point of creation

+Do we want evidence that X site existed at this time, contained this information?
+Or do we want to capture the experience of using the site? ex.: sites that no longer function; how to capture the older, functioning site

 ## Different types of captures

 ### Needs-based capture levels